 Language proficiency can be a prerequisite for obtaining the final degree (DIS or DESA).
 For more information, click here.

-To get an IFP School degree, all students must obtain a minimum level of English (TOEIC: 945) because a very good command of English is essential in the energy and transport sectors.
-At the beginning of the school year, all students must take an internal test to assess their current level of English.
-If they do not get this score, they must take English classes once or twice a week, in order to take the test again in the course of the year and practice the language orally.
+To be awarded an IFP School degree (DIS or DESA), all students must obtain a minimum level of English of B2.
+An excellent command of English is essential in the energy and transport sectors.
+At the beginning of the academic year, students must take an internal test to assess their current level of English.
+If they do not get the required minimum score, they must take English classes once or twice a week, in order to take the test again in the course of the year and practice the language orally.

-IFP School provides students with a Language Hub, dedicated to foreign languages (books, games, magazines, DVDs and documentation preparing students to take tests).
+IFP School provides students with a Language Hub, dedicated to foreign languages and filled with books, games, magazines, DVDs and materials to prepare for the tests.

-Students applying to an English-language program must give proof of a minimum level in one of the following tests before the admissions board convenes:
+Students applying to an English-language program must give proof of a minimum score to one of the following tests before the Admissions Board convenes:

 - TOEIC: 850

 - Cambridge (B2 First, C1 Advanced, Business, Linguaskill, etc): 175

 Please note that IFP School's ETS code is 7084.